Processor

 Default when unconfigured: balance_performance (AC), balance_power (BAT)

-HWP.EPP (hardware-managed P-states): requires kernel 4.10, intel_pstate scaling driver and Intel Core i 6th gen. (“Skylake”) or newer CPU
+HWP.EPP (hardware-managed P-states): Intel Core i 6th gen. (“Skylake”) or newer CPU with kernel 4.10 and intel_pstate driver in active mode

-EPB: requires kernel 5.2 (or module msr and x86_energy_perf_policy from linux-tools), intel_pstate or intel_cpufreq scaling driver and Intel Core i 2nd gen. (“Sandy Bridge”) or newer CPU
+EPB: Intel Core i 2nd gen. (“Sandy Bridge”) or newer CPU with kernel 5.2 and intel_pstate driver

-HWP.EPP and EPB are mutually exclusive: when EPP is available, Intel CPUs will not honor EPB.
-Only the matching feature will be applied by TLP and shown by by tlp-stat -p.
+Note that HWP.EPP and EPB are mutually exclusive.
+When EPP is available, Intel CPUs will not honor EPB.
+Only the matching feature will be applied by TLP and shown by tlp-stat -p.

 CPU_MIN/MAX_PERF_ON_AC/BAT